 Matthew Edney has a rather complex existence at USM.
 He is a professor of geography and (since 2007) the Osher Professor in the History of Cartography, with responsibility for courses in map history (below).
 He is also “faculty scholar” in the Osher Map Library and Smith Center for Cartographic Education.
 Since 2005 he has directed the History of Cartography Project at the University of Wisconsin-Madison.

 Regardless, he likes nothing more than helping people understand maps and their history!

 GEO 170: Global History: Mapping the World Across Cultures

-GEO 270: Mapping Environments and People: The History of Information Graphics
+GEO 270: Mapping Environments and People: Data Visualization and Analysis (starting Spring 2019)

 - Also: independent studies and internships within the Osher Map Library and Smith Center for Cartographic Education

 Matthew is generally interested in all things cartographic, but especially map history.
 With work wrapping up on Cartography in the European Enlightenment, Volume 4 of The History of Cartography, he is pursuing a number of issues concerning the “ideal of cartography,” which is to say the body of concepts and presumptions that govern how people think about maps and mapping.
 These issues include: how the ideal developed; how it has shaped map studies generally, and map history in particular; how map scholars have failed to break free of the ideal, despite 50 years of debate; and how they might pursue an alternative approach to understanding the processes underpinning the many modes of mapping.
 More detailed information about his work as a map historian is available at his profile on the web pages for OML and on his personal website.

 For a full listing of Matthew’s publications, please see his personal website.